himanimanjunath/wildlife-species-identifier/README.md

 This preprocessing pipeline reduced class imbalance and ensured the dataset was clean and representative for model evaluation.

 ## Model Training
-* Randomly sampled 2% of the full dataset (67,000 out of 3.2 million images), preserving the original class distribution in the subset.
-* Preprocessing pipeline included resizing images to 224×224 pixels, followed by feature extraction using ResNet50, producing a 2048-dimensional feature vector for each image.
+We trained models on the preprocessed subset (~67k images).
+Images were resized to 224×224 pixels, followed by feature extraction using ResNet50, producing a 2048-dimensional feature vector for each image.

 * For data sampling and evaluation:
     * Allocated 20% of the 2% subset for testing.
     * Both Logistic Regression and SVM achieved approximately 84% accuracy.